Tanimbar Islands

 The Tanimbar Islands are administered as the Tanimbar Islands Regency (Kabupaten Kepulauan Tanimbar), a regency of Maluku.
-The Regency covers a land area of 10,102.92 km2, and it had a population of 105,341 at the 2010 census, rising to 123,572 at the 2020 census.
-The principal town and administrative centre lies at Saumlaki.
+The Regency covers a land area of 10,166.82 km2, and it had a population of 105,341 at the 2010 census, rising to 123,572 at the 2020 census; the official estimate as at mid 2024 was 132,337.
+The principal town and administrative centre lies at Saumlaki which (with the suburban North Saumlaki (Saumlaki Utara) and the villages of Olilit and Sifnana) occupies a peninsula in the southeast of Yamdena Island.

 Geography

 Geographically, the northeast islands are still part of the Lesser Sunda Islands.
 The Aru Islands and Kai Islands lie to the northeast, and Babar Island and Timor lie to the west.
 The islands separate the Banda Sea and the Arafura Sea.
-The total land area of the Islands is 10,102.92 km2 (3,900.76 sq mi).
+The total land area of the Islands is 10,166.82 km2 (3,900.76 sq mi).

 The largest of the group is Yamdena.
 Yamdena Island has a range of thickly forested hills along its eastern coast, while its western coast is lower.
-Saumlaki is the chief town, located on the south end of Yamdena.
+Saumlaki is the chief town, located on the southeast peninsula of Yamdena.
 Other islands include Larat, Selaru, and Wuliaru.

 The population was 123,572 at the 2020 census, of whom about 94% are Christian, and the remainder Muslim or other.
+The official estimate as at mid 2024 was 132,337.

-The tiny island of Tanimbarkei is not part of Tanimbar, but of the Kai Islands and inhabited by less than 1000 very traditional people.
+The tiny island of Tanimbarkei is not part of Tanimbar, but of the Kai Islands and inhabited by less than 1,000 very traditional people.

 The Tanimbar Islands are part of the Banda Sea Islands moist deciduous forests ecoregion.